+Biryani Recipes - Who doesn't love a plate of flavourful Biryani?
 Biryani, an evergreen classic, really needs no introduction.
-It's aromatic, it's heavenly and one of the most loved delicacies of the country.
-It is believed that Mughals were the first to introduce Biryani in North India whereas South India was exposed to its brilliance through the Arabs.
+It's aromatic, it's heavenly and one of the most loved delicacies not just in India but across the globe.
+It is believed that Mughals were the first to introduce biryani in North India whereas South India was exposed to its brilliance through the Arabs.
 Biryani flourished in some of the notable Muslim centres throughout the country - including Lucknow, old Delhi and Hyderabad, to name a few - after which it was gradually embraced by all.

 The style of cooking Biryani in North India differed from the Southern states.
 Since a large part of North India was inhabited by vegetarian communities like Brahmins and Marwaris, North Indians successfully experimented with it to arrive at the vegetarian versions.
 Vegetable Biryani, colloquially called 'Tehri' is a classic Sunday meal in most North Indian homes.